Skip to main content

 1. “Create a database called my-app-db”

-2. The AI sets up Postgres and stores credentials in the vault
+2. The AI reuses a suitable database or sets up Postgres and stores credentials in the vault

 3. “Create a todos table with id, text, done, and created_at”